amisol banner

 Playa Samara and Playa Carillo

-Playa Samara is a small beach town with good bus connection to Nicoya.
-A beautiful city that is also used a lot by the locals, and which has a nice relaxed atmosphere outside of many noisy tourists.
-Rent a couple of bikes and go to Playa Carrillo - a hidden paradise for tourists five kilometers away.
-There is not much to catch up on besides a long beach filled with palm trees.
-There should probably be a restaurant or two, but otherwise it is primarily a cottage area.
+Possibly rent a few bikes and go to Playa Carrillo – a hidden paradise for tourists five kilometers away.
+There isn't much to come for apart from a long beach lined with palm trees.
+There should probably be a restaurant or two, but otherwise it is primarily a holiday home area.

 Tamarindo, beach, travel